 You can get covered vaccines from any TRICARE-authorized provider.
 TRICARE covers vaccines at no cost.
 But when you get the vaccine from your provider, you may have to pay copayments or cost-shares for the office visit or for other services received during the office visit.
 Your copaymentA fixed dollar amount you may pay for a covered health care service or drug. and cost-shareA percentage of the total cost of a covered health care service that you pay. amounts vary according to your plan.

-Enrolled in a Prime option?
-Visit your primary care manager or a network provider to avoid point-of service-fees.
+Enrolled in a TRICARE Prime option?
+Visit your primary care manager or a network provider to avoid point-of-service fees.

 Getting Vaccines at Network Pharmacies